LaunchCode-Education-Archived/lc101-unit4-portland/class-prep/3/rcmp.md

 currentMenu: classes
 ---

-# Rigorous Method Creation Process (RMCP)

 <img align="right" src="tumblr_lnjmhwjL3y1qk6fum.jpg">

-*By the way, people ask me, is "RMCP" a real named thing in computer science?
+*There are a lot of opinions in this article.
+For example, people ask me, is "RMCP" a real named thing in computer science?
 Nope.
 This is simply good design technique established while developing software over decades and while conducting hundreds of technical interviews.
 As for the name...
 I just like Mounties (The "RCMP").
 [Note 1]*

 This is a structured method for creating functions or methods (I'll use those terms interchangably).
 It's useful during program development, but it also could be used in a technical interview to quickly white board up a solution to a problem.
 Our theme is: "Design Before Doing."
 Otherwise known as “Don’t code yet!"